WomenInSoftwareEngineeringJP/home/README.md

 ## End-to-end (E2E) tests ↔️

-We use [Playwright](https://playwright.dev/) for end-to-end testing.
+We use [Playwright](https://playwright.dev/) for end-to-end (E2E) tests.
+Whereas unit tests take a narrow focus, E2E should be written to capture user journeys throughout the site, such as complex interactions.

+On localhost, you must have the dev server running before running the following commands.
 You can run it in terminal mode with:
 ```sh
 npm run test:e2e
 ```